 Let’s look at them one by one…

-This is your leading man or woman - the person the novel is “about."
-They are also known as the leading character, the central character, or the main character.
+This is your leading man or woman.
+It’s the person the novel is “about,” or the character whose story lies at the novel’s core.
+Alternative names include the leading character, the central character and the main character.

-Novels can have two or more protagonists, though it is generally better to stick to one if you can.
-Even if a novel has several leading characters, all of them of seemingly equal importance, it is usually possible to single out one of them as being at the novel’s core.
+Novels can have two or more protagonists, though it’s generally better to stick to one if you can.
+Even if a novel has several leading characters, all of them of seemingly equal importance, it is usually possible to single out one of them as laying at the novel’s core.

 Like I said, major characters can be virtually indistinguishable from the protagonist…

 - They will receive a large amount of “screen time”.

 - They will possibly be the Viewpoint Character for significant chunks of the story.
 That is, they will have chapters of their own to be the narrator.

 - And they will most likely have their own subplot.